Modeling structure and how this course works

 If you want to get more familiar with different energy models you can also visit the wiki of the openmod initiative.
 They provide an overview on different models that are at least partly accessible.
 Furthermore, they also provide information on how to obtain energy data.
 Similarly, the Simulation Lab of the Swiss Competence Center for Research in Energy, Society and Transition provides an overview on the different energy models used for socio-economic energy research in Switzerland.

-Finally, we would like to mention that you might benefit from using scientific software for exploring your model knowledge and build your very own models.
+Finally, we would like to mention that you might benefit from using scientific software for exploring your model knowledge and building your very own models.
 Theoretical models can be done just using pen and paper, but using tools such as Mathematica or Maple might reduce the time spent on calculations (if you already have some experience with these software packages).
 For designing numerical models, you could use scientific software, such as GAMS or Matlab.
 However, often spreadsheet software (like Excel) is sufficient and the model development will also only require pen and paper.

 For most scientific software packages, test or student versions are offered at no or strongly reduced costs, so it might be useful to have a look at these tools.